shundhammer/qdirstat/README.md

 Usable, but still Alpha.

 - 2016-01-08 Cleanups are now configurable - see screenshot.

+  - Cleanup actions can now be added, deleted, and moved up or down the list.
+    There is no longer a hard limit to the number of cleanup actions;
+    create as many as you like.
+Of course, your screen size is still the limit for those menus. ;-)

-Cleanup actions can now be added, deleted, and moved up or down the list.
-In addition to the old cleanup parameters, you can now configure the output window behaviour.
+  - In addition to the old cleanup parameters, you can now configure the output window behaviour.
 The default is "show after timeout" with a timeout of half a second.
 This may sound pretty short, but I started with 3 seconds and found that it felt sluggish.
 A modern PC can get a lot of things done in half a second; yet waiting for more than that feels like an eternity.
 So if any action takes longer than that, an output window pops up.
 Of course, if there is any error, it pops up anyway.

+  - You can now configure the shell to use.
+I was weighing the pros and cons of always using either /bin/sh or the user's login shell, and I found that there is no killer argument in favour or against either option.
+For example, I use the _zsh_, and while it's a great interactive shell, it did give me problems for that "remove junk files" cleanup: "rm -f *.o *.bak *~" -- when any of the wildcards cannot be expanded because there is no such file, it complains.
+Okay, you can wrap the whole command in "/bin/bash -c", but that's yet another indirection, so now you can configuare /bin/bash for that particular cleanup action.
+On the other hand, for some things I might want my original shell environment, so I do want my login shell by default.
+    This is now the default behaviour: Try $SHELL (the user's login shell), and if that environment variable is not set or whatever is set there is not executable, it falls back to /bin/bash and then /bin/sh.
+And you can still enter your own in an editable combo box (but not "ruby" or "perl" because the "-c" option is still added automatically).

 - 2016-01-05 I admit I had never really liked the way the output of cleanup actions was typically hidden.
 Most of the times I couldn't care less, but